Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Atlantic City boardwalk and its many beaches are some of the most popular tourist attractions in New Jersey.
 People come from all over to take in the beautiful views of the Atlantic Ocean as they enjoy a beach day and all the fun things to do in Atlantic City.

-In addition, Atlantic City has a lot of shopping options, and options for outdoor recreation, right on the boardwalk.
-While there is also a beach, it’s not one of the best NJ has to offer, the thrill is in the shopping and the activities on the boardwalk.
+In addition, Atlantic City has a lot of shops and options for outdoor recreation right on the boardwalk.
+There’s also a beach, but it’s honestly not one of the best NJ has to offer.
+The thrill of the Atlantic City Boardwalk is in the shopping and the activities on the boardwalk.

 🛎️ Need a Hotel?
 I highly recommend the Borgata Hotel Casino & Spa in Atlantic City.
 This beautiful hotel is convenient to the boardwalk and shopping and unparalleled in guest service.